-10. James J. Jeffries: “The Boilermaker” was revered as one of the greatest ringman in the history of the sport after he scored huge wins over James J. Corbett, Bob Fitzsimmons, Joe Choynski and Tom Sharkey.
+10. James J. Jeffries: “The Boilermaker” was revered for decades as one of the greatest ringman in the history of the sport as his combination of bone-crunching power, durability and amazing stamina allowed him to retire undefeated in 1904.
+His famous defeat six years after to Jack Johnson has, over time, obscured his achievements, but there’s no arguing with victories over James J. Corbett, Bob Fitzsimmons, Joe Choynski and “Sailor” Tom Sharkey.

-9. George Foreman: One of the hardest punchers in boxing history is justifiably revered both for his amazing power and his truly incredible comeback which culminated in his regaining the heavyweight championship two decades after he lost it to Muhammad Ali in the famous “Rumble in the Jungle.”
+9. George Foreman: One of the hardest punchers in boxing history is revered both for his amazing power and his incredible comeback in the 1990’s which culminated in his regaining the world title two decades after he lost it in the famous “Rumble in the Jungle.”
 His terrifying demolitions of Joe Frazier and Ken Norton, plus his legendary slugfest with Ron Lyle, will never be forgotten.

 8. Jack Dempsey: Fast, aggressive and powerful, “The Manassa Mauler” revolutionized boxing with his swarming, all-action style.
-Holds wins over Jess Willard, Georges Carpentier, Jim Flynn, Big Bill Tate, Billy Miske, Luis Firpo, Gunboat Smith and Jack Sharkey.
-Reviled early on in his championship reign, he eventually became enormously popular and nothing less an American icon.
+Wins over Jess Willard, Georges Carpentier, Jim Flynn, Big Bill Tate, Billy Miske, Luis Firpo, Gunboat Smith and Jack Sharkey.
+Reviled early on in his championship reign, he eventually became nothing less than an American icon.

 7. Larry Holmes: An awesome jab, a dangerous right hand, tremendous heart, and astonishing recuperative powers were among the attributes “The Easton Assassin” brought to the ring.
 And they enabled him to vanquish, among others, Ken Norton, Earnie Shavers, Gerry Cooney, Tim Witherspoon, Mike Weaver and Trevor Berbick.
 Having held the world title for seven years, his late career comeback saw him defeat Ray Mercer and almost upset Oliver McCall.

 5. Rocky Marciano: With the highest knockout percentage of all heavyweight champions and boasting wins over such greats as Archie Moore, Jersey Joe Walcott, Joe Louis and Ezzard Charles, the undefeated “Brockton Blockbuster” proved himself a remarkable warrior.
 Power, toughness, and unsurpassed conditioning were Rocky’s calling-cards, along with a brutal relentlessness which no one in his era could withstand.